Pandemic reaches Antarctica, last untouched continent

-SANTIAGO, Chile (AP) — The pandemic has finally reached every continent on Earth.
+SANTIAGO, Chile — The pandemic has finally reached every continent on Earth.

 Chilean authorities announced that at least 58 people that were at two military bases in Antarctica or on a navy ship that went to the continent tested positive for the new coronavirus.